tanabee/gas-codelab/docs/codelab.md

 ## Custom Menu of Spreadsheet

 The application we made works well, but we can make it more convenient.
 We will add custom menu on Spreadsheet.
 Add the `onOpen` function below and Run it.
 The name `onOpen` is reserved and will be called when the Spreadsheet is opened.
-You can confirm in the [document](https://developers.google.com/apps-script/guides/triggers#onopene).
+You can confirm the details in the [official document](https://developers.google.com/apps-script/guides/triggers#onopene).

 ```JavaScript
 function onOpen() {